Skip to content Skip to footer navigation

 For full detailed scores and findings from our experts, read our espresso coffee machines review.
 You can also compare all our test results and more models side by side, using our compare all products table.

-The latest CHOICE espresso machine review includes 12 Breville and 4 DeLonghi manual and semi-automatic espresso machines, as well as other brands including Profitec, Sunbeam, Rocket and San Remo.
+The latest CHOICE espresso machine review includes 12 Breville and 5 DeLonghi manual and semi-automatic espresso machines, as well as other brands including Profitec, Kmart, Aldi, Sunbeam, Rocket, Smeg and San Remo.
+CHOICE members have exclusive access to our results.

 • Breville Barista Pro